 Arriving in a wintry Melbourne from the smouldering cauldron of Bangkok was a bit of a shock to the system.
 Although never hitting the sub-zero temperatures of a British winter, Melbourne felt decidedly frosty compared the sun-drenched months I had just enjoyed.

 It didn’t help that the only clothes I had on my person were vests and swimming shorts.

 Unless you’re living it large on the Gold Coast you won’t be getting glorious weather all year round.
-Sydney and Melbourne are seasonal, with Melbourne in particular being victim to relentless rainfall and insidious winds.
+Sydney and Melbourne are seasonal, with Melbourne in particular being victim to some relentless rainfall and winds.
 Pack accordingly.

 But it mostly is